taijeronv/taijeronv_info/content/authors/admin/_index.md

 regional security organization.
 The OSCE SMMU is tasked to observe and report impartially and objectively on the situation in Ukraine.

 ### Have skills, will travel
 In OSCE there is a time limit on how long you can stay.
 For example you cannot stay in the same mission for more than seven years.
-This is my current situation.
 I have until September 2021 at which point I will hit my seven year mark.

-Rather than wait until the last minute I would like to start transitioning immediately.
+Rather than wait until the last minute I would like to start transition as soon as possible.

 **Job Goals**
 - Although my skillset is strongest in the military domain (education, training,